nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Adding an activity event:

-This function allows you to add school activities, such as interview workshops or Co-Curriculum Activities (CCAs).
+This function allows you to add activities, such as interview workshops or Co-Curriculum Activities (CCAs), both past and future, so as to keep track of your activity records.
-This is definitely the best way to keep track of your commitments and will surely make your student life more colourful and gain the most out of it!
+This is definitely the best way to keep track of your commitments and will surely make your student life more vibrant and gain the most out of it!

 Format: `act <activity_description> @<venue> / <date> <time>`